xaviguasch/codewars-katas-collection/01-fundamentals--8-kyu/notes.md

 n180 - **Get number from string** My initial solution didn't pass the tests even though seems fine, check alternative one with Regex (only one that passed). n182- **Contamination #1 -String-** Check out clever alternative solutions.

+n187 - **Simple Change Machine** WASN'T ABLE TO SOLVE IT AT FIRST TRY!!!!
+Check "cheeky" solutions